 Casitas, Ranchos, and Cabanas are the room sections.
 Each has three to five buildings of rooms, a laundry room, and a small pool.
 With El Centro, these are located around the Lago Dorado lake and comprise a loop of just under one mile.

 The Dig Site is the main recreation area of Coronado Springs.
-It comprises a pool, playground, arcade, and volleyball court.
+It comprises a pool, playground, the Iguana Arcade, and volleyball court.
 The Dig Site is about a five minute walk from El Centro.
 We cover The Dig Site more below.

 Coronado Springs is themed to Colonial Mexico.
 It has more understated theming than the other Disney resorts.
 This might be appealing to some, but if you’re comparing to the other Disney resorts, particularly the values or the better deluxe hotels, don’t be surprising to feel like the theming is pulled back.

 Our one fan knows how much I hate writing about rooms.
 But you know what—I can also just put in the necessary pictures (and video) so you can make up your own mind!

 Our room at Coronado Springs was a nice combination of some of our recent stays.
 We had a corner room, which impacts our assessment a little as it at least felt like it had more space (we don’t know if it actually did).
 The new rooms at Coronado Springs (like ours) have hardwood floors, one of the new features of Disney’s rooms that we really like.

 The vanity area was the largest we’ve had recently.
 It had significantly more counter space than the one we had at Yacht Club, a deluxe resort, recently.